RyoMax/drumschool-berlin/README.md

 - write/rewrite text
 - add alternative description to all pictures
 - add sr-only into the "exit-to-lehrkräfte" link
+- switch measures for font-size from px to rem/em

 ## **Tidy up!**